Oral-History:Thomas Goldsmith

 Goldsmith:

 Later we were in a position of financial limitation.
 Companies like RCA, running NBC for television broadcasting, had based their expansion of television on an already existing network of radio station affiliates who were getting good money for carrying NBC radio programs.
 The NBC expansion into television was easily carried on by David Sarnoff, by simply telling affiliate stations that, "In city X you have been carrying our radio programs.
 You must now invest money to buy broadcasting equipment and be an affiliate also in television."
 People were willing to do this, but they had the background of radio heritage.
 CBS expanded into television the same way.
 They had a network of radio stations which expanded into television.
 CBS for a while made television tubes and sets, but they soon became inactive with that.
 RCA had been in the receiver manufacturing business and in the broadcasting business and had gone into the manufacture of televisions with a new issue of common stock through Wall Street.
 There were some several hundred millions of dollars to finance the initial inventory of the manufacturing facilities with tubes and television sets and so on.
-Dumont Laboratories came out with some of the first television sets in this country.
+Du Mont Laboratories came out with some of the first television sets in this country.
 We came out with sets for sale even before RCA.
-I remember the full-page advertisement in the New York Times: "Dozens of people will be watching the New York World's Fair by television on Dumont Television Station."
+I remember the full-page advertisement in the New York Times: "Dozens of people will be watching the New York World's Fair by television on [the] DuMont Television Station."
 Dozens of people ran out and bought it.
-As we progressed to producing many television sets and having gross business around 1950-1951 at $100 million a year, we needed to have additional operating capital to continue our competitive producing and stockpiling of the receivers and their merchandising or else we couldn't keep our pace in the field.
+As we progressed to producing many television sets and having gross business around 1950-1951 at $100 million a year, we needed to have additional operating capital to continue our competitive producing and stockpiling of the receivers and their merchandising, or else we couldn't keep our pace in the field.
 We had talked to a number of other companies — even in Japan — their engineers came over here to study.

-Dumont, Paramount and Business Difficulties
+DuMont, Paramount and Business Difficulties

 Goldsmith: